LynchLab/DaphniaVariantCall/README.md

 		PICARD  CreateSequenceDictionary R=$ref_genome.fasta O=$ref_genome.dict
 	============================================================

-3. Prepare the adapter files, and save it as:
+3.Prepare the adapter files, and save it as:

 	/PATH/To/Your/Adapters.fa

-4. Edit MGMP.pl, change the settings according to your data:
+4.Edit MGMP.pl, change the settings according to your data:

 	#Your reference genome:
 		$ref_genome="PA42.4.1"